gondwanasoft/fitbit-stream-bridge/README.md

 * `SERVER_LOCAL_PORT` should match the port specified in `companion/index.js`’s `SERVER_URL`.
 * `SERVER_LAN_HOST` should be same IP specified in `client-stream.js`’s `SERVER_URL`.
 * `SERVER_LAN_PORT` should be same port specified in `client-stream.js`’s `SERVER_URL`.

+Copy `server/stream-bridge.py` to a directory on your phone from which Python can run it.

 #### Client